claydoers/de-youtube-analysis-project/README.md

 ## Dashboard Examples

-Dyanamic dashboard that allows user to filter by video category and display results (music used for the example below).
+Dyanamic dashboard that allows user to filter by video category and display results (music category used for the example below).

 ![image](https://github.com/claydoers/de-youtube-analysis-project/assets/109707159/73cf3648-0825-4e0d-bc98-7fd74c3a0587)